 If you want to perform these operations, you may use Array.from() to first convert the collection into an array.

-You have a scripted secret information for an innovative cryptocurrency with potential to make you a millionaire!
+You have a scripted secret information about an innovative cryptocurrency with potential to make you a millionaire!

 Write a program that performs a series of commands in order to decode that information.
-First, you will receive a string with encoded message, and afterwards, until the command "Buy" is given, you will be receiving strings with commands split by a question mark.
+First, you will receive a string with an encoded message, and afterwards, until the command "Buy" is given, you will be receiving strings with commands split by a question mark.
 The commands will be the following:

 "TakeEven"

-Takes only the characters at even indices and concatenates them to obtain the new content and then prints it.
+The encoded message is changed to consist only of its characters at even indices.
+Then, the updated message is printed.

 "ChangeAll?{substring}?{replacement}":

-Changes all occurrences of the given substring with the replacement text and then prints it.
+Changes all occurrences of the given substring in the message with the replacement text and then prints the message.

 "Reverse?{substring}":

-If the message contains the given substring, cut it out, reverse it and add it at the end of the message and then prints it.
+If the message contains the given substring, cut it out, reverse it and add it at the end of the message.
+Then, print the updated message.

 Otherwise, print "error".